Tomboy Ghost Town

 Most likely you will not be alone on your visit to Tomboy.
 Listen for a high-pitched chirp and you will most likely find a few marmots ducking into the rockpiles.
 The chirp has earned them the nickname "whistle pigs" but there is nothing to fear from these small mammals.

 The journey to Tomboy is best enjoyed by jeep, but for the intrepid adventurer, it can make a good hike.
 Just be wary of the other 4WD traffic which can kick up dust on busy summer days.
 Want to just relax and leave the driving to a guide who can give you a history lesson about the town?
-Try a jeep tour with our friends at Telluride Outside.
+Try a jeep tour!
 Make it a day trip and keep going over Imogene Pass to Ouray!

 Directions: